Shahiraosama/Clock_Divider/README.md

 # operation:

-> it's required to implement a clock divider that's able to generate different copies of frequencies when the i_clk_enable is high and when it's low it's required to out the reference frequency.
+> it's required to implement a clock divider that's able to generate different copies of frequencies (it divides the frequencies up to 15 )  when the i_clk_enable is high and when it's low it's required to out the reference frequency.